 Baby teeth are important as they not only hold space for permanent teeth but they are important to chewing, biting, speech and appearance.
 For this reason it is important to maintain a healthy diet and daily hygiene.

 Your child’s first adult tooth that they will have starts forming at birth!
 Incorporating Fluoride ASAP in the form of drops can decrease decay by 50%!

-Dentistry in Dr. Bacon and Dr. Stowell‘s Office
+Dentistry in Dr. Bacon, Dr. Stowell and Dr. Blane‘s Office

-Flagstaff Dentists Dr. Bacon and Dr. Stowell and their staff are experienced, friendly and dedicated to caring for your individual needs.
+Flagstaff Dentists Dr. Bacon, Dr. Stowell and Dr. Blane and their staff are experienced, friendly and dedicated to caring for your individual needs.
 If you would like to have your child’s teeth cleaned and checked, please call Flagstaff Office Phone Number 928-774-1168.